Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 It is a decision every new author has to make.

-Do you publish exclusively with KDP Select, or open publish and make your ebooks available on Apple, B&N, and Kobo?
+Do you wish to sell your book exclusively with Amazon KDP Select or open-publish and make your ebooks available on Apple, B&N, and Kobo?

 It is not an easy decision to make.